 Callihan has been a driving force at the top of the Cowgirl volleyball program in each of his four seasons as head coach.
-The 2018 season was the second consecutive year for Callihan at Wyoming that ended in postseason play.
-It accepted a bid to compete in the National Invitatational Volleyball Championship (NIVC) where it fell to Utah Valley in the opening round.
-The team also finished it’s fifth-consecutive season with an RPI within the top-100.
+The 2019 season was the third consecutive year for Callihan at Wyoming that ended in postseason play.
+Chad became the program’s all-time Winningest coach with 125 wins on September 6th.
+The team also finished it’s sixth-consecutive season with an RPI within the top-100.

 Associate Head Coach